wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The method is called directly in handlers `handleForceInv()` and `handleFetchInv()`, when a block of state `SM_Inv` is to be invalidated.
-Note that an `SM_Inv` block, despite the fact that the `_Inv` suffix implies that invalidations have been issued to sharers, still has one sharer, which is the one who issued the `GETX` for an upgrade.
+Note that an `SM_Inv` block, despite the fact that the `_Inv` suffix implies that invalidations have been issued to sharers, still has one sharer, which is the one who issued the `GetX` for an upgrade.
 The only sharer (not owner, since the upgrade has not completed yet), therefore, needs to be invalidated by calling this function.

 Besides, the method is also used by helper functions `invalidateExceptRequestor()` and `invalidateAll()` as a